What Does a Realtor Do?

 Negotiate the Offer

 If a buyer puts in an offer below the asking price, the listing agent is responsible for helping you determine if it is worthwhile to accept the offer or counter.
 This consideration stage typically involves more research on your agent's behalf, as they will need to provide comparables explaining why you should take the offer or counter.
-Negotiating a deal often take considerable time and can require several hours of negotiating between your agent and the buyer's agent.
+Negotiating a deal often take considerable time and can require several hours of back-and-forth between your agent and the buyer's agent.

 Order the Property Inspection